vmware/vcf-sdk-go/CONTRIBUTING.md

 that page.
 Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch

-For any questions about the CLA process, please refer to our [FAQ](https://cla.vmware.com/faq).
+For any questions about the DCO process, please refer to our [FAQ](https://cla.vmware.com/dco).

 ## Getting Started